 We liked to get to our camp on Russell Lake about the middle of September.
-That is the beginning of the mating season for moose, and just before mating the bulls are good and fat, at their very best.
+That is the beginning of the mating season for moose, and just before mating, the bulls are good and fat, at their very best.
 An old bull moose will have an inch of fat all over his back.
-Next to bear, moose in good condition are an excellent source of the grease that a man needs with his meat to withstand the northern cold.
+Next, to bear, moose in good condition is an excellent source of the grease that a man needs with his meat to withstand the northern cold.
 It is hard to call up moose in mid-September, but easy enough a month later when they are thin and the meat is dry and tough.
 We never ate moose at that time unless we had to, although a dry cow moose is pretty good eating in October.
-Our aim was to get two moose around September 15.
+We aimed to get two moose around September 15.
 If that failed, we could always get some later during the winter.

 A cow moose standing there discovered me and away she went.
 The two bulls soon followed and I never saw any of them again.

 Once I wanted meat and was calling for moose.
 I heard one answer.
 I was beside a creek that came into a lake.
 There was a big open meadow and I could see either way for half a mile.
 There wasn't a tree around.
 I hid my canoe in the creek and waited for the moose to came.
-Finally he appeared -- a big bull.
+Finally, he appeared - a big bull.
 A moose comes very slowly.
-He takes five steps, stops to listen, shakes his ears, takes another five steps.
-At every step, he grunts.
+He takes five steps and stops to listen, shakes his ears, takes another five steps.
+At every step he grunts.

 All at once another moose came out of the bush!
 Every time the moose in the lead would stop, so would the one behind.
 I let the lead moose pass me to get the second one within range.
 They knew the call had come from close around.
 When they were near enough for a shot, I let a call go.
 They both stopped, and I got the two of them with two shots!
 There was a small island in that lake where I had put up a scaffold to hold meat before.